mugaber/JavaScript/1-context/notes.md

 the order in which the function invocatins take place in the JS engine it happenes in the order of - last in first out (stack) and it runs synchronous single threaded whick means only one at a time in one context

+## Variable environment

+every execution context have it's own `scope` meaning that any thing will\
+be defined will be stored in it's own `scope` seperate fom other scopes\
+examples would be a `global context` and a `function context` == scope

+## Outer environment

+every execution context have a reference for the outer environment\
+this is handy in the case of checking for variables

+## Scope chain

+there are a chain of sopes from any execution context till we reach\
+the `gloabl scope` where there is no outer environment, if any var\
+not defined in a certain scope it will check it's outer env. till\
+it reaches the most outer env. `gloabl` if not there will through\
+an error as there is no reference to that variable in any context.